Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/113__MarketPrice__SessionManagement/ReadMe.txt

  You can generate and manage client Ids at the following URL: https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator (you need an Eikon login to access this page).
+-takeExclusiveSignOnControl <true/false> the exclusive sign on control to force sign-out for the same credentials (optional).

 Optional proxy parameters.
 The proxy configuration is only required if your organization requires use of a proxy to get to the Internet.